-builds up slowly shoes and start your running journey.
-All you need to kick it off (besides a solid pair of running shoes) The plan includes get started How to Get Back Into Running After a Break.
+How to Keep Legs Fresh shoes and start your running journey.
+All you need to kick it off (besides a solid pair of running shoes) is a running plan for beginners that helps you get started and stay consistent.

-Developed by Budd Coates, a former running coach at Runner’s World, Run for 60 Minutes Straights helped thousands of new runners get—and stay—moving.
-After checking out the training plan, Marathon Training Tips for First Timers.
+Developed by Budd Coates, a former running coach at Runner’s World, The Best Recovery Gear for Any Runners helped thousands of new runners get—and stay—moving.
+After checking out the training plan, keep reading for additional tips on how to be a successful runner.

 Ideally, you will only move from one stage to the next when you have conquered the previous stage.
 For example, move to stage three after you can confidently complete four minutes of walking and one minute of running for five total rounds (the steps of stage two).